 A very nice lady from Austin, Texas commented “This is hilarious, I’d pay just to spend time with this woman”.
 I’ve been thanked by a Glastonbury resident for making her feel more ˜normal for Glastonbury”.
 Several Glastonbury teenagers have thanked me for the blog, one, messaged me saying that she’d been having trouble describing Glastonbury to her friends at Uni, but now she could just show them Normal for Glastonbury.

 My favourite moment though has to be the lady in the shop asking “Excuse me, are you ˜Normal for Glastonbury?”
 What made me giggle was the thought that someone might get it wrong and ask an unsuspecting tourist who had absolutely no idea about the blog whether they were ˜Normal for Glastonbury!”

-I’ve now moved over from a wordpress.com site to this self hosting site you’re looking at now.
+I’ve now moved over from a wordpress.com site to this self-hosting site you’re looking at now.
 It’s being hosted by Glastonbury Online Ltd, who host the rather marvellous fount of local knowledge that is www.glastonbury.co.uk.
-It means I’ve got to get my head round the grown up version of WordPress, I can’t even work out how to change the fonts at the moment and all the pictures disappeared!
+It means I’ve got to get my head around the grown-up version of WordPress, I can’t even work out how to change the fonts at the moment and all the pictures disappeared!
 I am hoping the blog brings me some work in, there are already some possibilities in the pipeline.
 Please see my Hire Me page!